2i2c-org/docs/about/strategy/index.md

 - **Scalable research environments** - Communities of Practice that use cloud infrastructure to scale their workflows - either by accessing large datasets or leveraging scalable computing infrastructure from an interactive session.
 Similar to our experience with the Pangeo project.
 - **Community event hubs** - Communities of Practice that have a time-bound event (e.g., a workshop or hackathon) that would benefit from a shared space to do their work and collaborate with one another.
 Similar to our experience with the NeuroHackademy and Pangeo workshops.

+## Our pricing strategy

+See [](../pricing/index.md) for information about our pricing and cost strategy.

+(strategy:growth)=
+## Our growth model

+Growing this service will require balancing two aspects of our team:

+- Our **capacity** to serve a given number of communities at a certain complexity of use-case.
+- Our **commitments** to serve a specific set of communities.

+Because we are in a growth phase, we want our commitments to be near (or slightly above) our capacity.
+We can increase our capacity by making infrastructure and process improvements, or by growing our team.
+In the early phases of this pilot, we will focus on the former, and as our infrastructure and process is refined, we will consider the latter.
+In either case, we should choose a pricing model that gives us enough buffer to be able to hire new team members when the right time comes.

+To carry this out, we'll take on new communities in "batches" and define pricing models for each that at least cover [our estimated costs](../pricing/costs.md).
+When we take on a new batch of communities, we should feel some tension as it challenges our process, support, and infrastructure in new ways.
+As we make process and infrastructure improvements, will self-assess whether our capacity has grown.
+If it has grown enough, we'll decide to bring on more communities.

 ## Infrastructure strategy for the pilot

 We make a few base assumptions about the kind of infrastructure we will focus on in this pilot.